Rocío Titiunik

-Rocío Titiunik is an Argentine political scientist specializing in quantitative methodology for the social sciences.
-She is a professor of Politics in the Department of Politics at Princeton University and Director of Princeton's Data-Driven Social Science Initiative.
+Rocío Titiunik is an Argentine political scientist specializing in applied quantitative methodology for the social sciences.
+She is a professor of Politics in the Department of Politics at Princeton University, and between 2023 and 2026, was the Director of Princeton's Data-Driven Social Science Initiative.

 Education

-Titiunik earned a Licentiate in Economics from the Universidad de Buenos Aires and an M.S. and a Ph.D. in Agricultural and Resource Economics from the University of California, Berkeley.
+Titiunik earned a Licentiate in Economics from the Universidad de Buenos Aires, and an M.S. and a Ph.D. in Agricultural and Resource Economics from the University of California, Berkeley.

 Career

-After a postdoctoral fellowship in the Department of Political Science at the University of Michigan, Titiunik became an Assistant, Associate, and then full professor of political science at the University of Michigan.
+After a postdoctoral fellowship in the Department of Political Science at the University of Michigan, Titiunik became an Assistant, Associate, and then full professor of political science there.
 In 2019, she took up the post of professor of politics at Princeton University.

-Titiunik is an Associate Editor at the journal Science.
-In 2023, she was elected to the American Association for the Advancement of Science (AAAS).
+In 2023, Titiunik was elected to be a Fellow of the American Association for the Advancement of Science (AAAS), in the Section on Social, Economic & Political Sciences.
+She is an Associate Editor at the journal Science Advances, in the Social Science, Economics, and Computing Science working group of the Social and Interdisciplinary Sciences and Public Health section.
+She is also on the advisory board of the journal Science.